rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the videos for week four.
 This week is about neural transfer and facial recognition.

 **Thoughts:** The neural transfer stuff looks interesting - it might be a fun one to try by myself outside of the course.

+### Day 97: 25 June 2018

+**Today's Progress**: Finished the week four quiz.

+**Thoughts:** There were a couple of tricky questions in this quiz, but it is continuiing the general trend of the quizzes not being as tough as before.
+(Probably because there is less maths in these later topics.)